swalladge/rpi-temperature-server/README.md

 # rpi-temperature-server

+The project for PRT452, 2016.

-A project to have a server and web app for displaying the temperature and various stats from a Raspberry Pi with a MCP9808 temperature sensor.
+A server and web app for displaying the temperature and various stats from a Raspberry Pi with a MCP9808 temperature sensor.

 Copyright © 2016 Samuel Walladge, Phil Davis